 In the last three lines of this section, the poet employs repetition at the beginning of the phrases in an effort to show the longevity of this tradition.
 It “stood” for a “Long, long,” time.
 It stood, “Strong, strong,” and it “grew.”
 It’s strength made sure that the generations to come were also strong, creating a background for the story that is now told.
 It has created a forest from which the speaker and all those from the land have sprung.

 The gods remember,

 Doubt not the soul of song that waits.

-As the poem is coming to its conclusion the speaker reaches for his goal of showing his speaker the important of this place and why he returned to it.
+As ‘Song for Lonely Roads’ is coming to its conclusion the speaker reaches for his goal of showing his speaker the importance of this place and why he returned to it.
 He describes how as time has passed there are those that have forgotten this bargain.
 They are the youth of today.
 The youth of this world “forget” but the “gods remember.”
-The speaker asks the listener, and in turn the youth of his home, to not “Doubt” the “soul” of this place.
+The speaker asks the listener, and in turn, the youth of his home, to not “Doubt” the “soul” of this place.
 It is always there, always affected by the gods.

 The singer dies,

 The gods wait in the corn,